 - 1. Activate the hydraulic power source. - 2.
-Using the TRAILER LIFT lever, lift the trailer up until the load blocks can be lowered into position (See Figure 3-1 and Table 3-1.) - 3.
-Activate the TRAILER LIFT lever "DOWN" until the semitrailer rests completely on the load blocks (See Figure 3-1 and Table 3-1.)
+Using the TRAILER LIFT lever, the trailer height can be adjusted (See "Preparation for Loading and Unloading" on page 3-11.) - 3.
+Before moving the trailer, activate the TRAILER LIFT lever "DOWN" until the semitrailer load carrier rests completely on the load blocks (See Figure 3-1 and See Table 3-1.)

-- 4. Check the operation of all lights and signals on the semitrailer for proper response to switch positions (stop, right turn, left turn, and clearance.)
+- 4. Check the operation of all lights and signals on the semitrailer for proper response to switch positions (stop, right turn, left turn, and clearance).
 Check operation of remote function if present. - 5.
 Check tire inflation, adjust as needed to the pressure listed on the semitrailer VIN plate, located on the front of the semitrailer. - 6.
 Check tractor/semitrailer for air leaks.
 If air leakage is found, repair the defect before transporting. - Check the oil in each hub for proper level and freedom from contamination.
 If hubs are contaminated with water, dirt or some other foreign material, clean before transporting. - Check tractor air pressure.
 Pressure must not fall below 90 psi, even after activating brakes a couple of times.
 Set parking brake and carefully remove all wheel chocks.
 Set emergency brake and try pulling forward.
 The semitrailer wheels must not rotate.
 If semitrailer brakes do not apply, DO NOT transport until defect, or defects, are repaired.